-10.1 Outcomes and Events
+15.1 Outcomes and Events

-Essential Question In an experiment, how can you determine
+Essential Question In an experiment, how can you determine the number of possible results?

 An experiment is an investigation or a procedure that has varying results.
 Flipping a coin, rolling a number cube, and spinning a spinner are all examples of experiments.